Evidence and documentation for the Holocaust: Use of gas chambers

 Cremation in the open at the Reinhard extermination camps (Treblinka, Sobibor and Belzec) was discussed at Nuremberg on 7 April 1946 by Georg Konrad Morgen, SS judge and lawyer who investigated crimes committed in Nazi concentration camps.
 He stated: "The whole thing was like an assembly line.
 At the last stop they reached a big room, and were told that this was the bath.
 When the last one was in, the doors were shut and the gas was let into the room.
 As soon as death taken place in (sic), the ventilators were started.
 When the air was breathable, the doors were opened, and the Jewish workers removed the bodies.
 By means of a special process which Wirth had invented, they were burned in the open air without the use of fuel."

 There is well-documented evidence that other ash was used as fertilizer in nearby fields.
 Photographs of Treblinka taken by the camp commandant show what looks to be ash piles being distributed by steam shovels.

-The Nizkor Project and other sources have stated that the minimal concentration of Zyklon-B to be explosive is 56,000 parts per million, while 300 parts per million is fatal to humans, as is evidenced in The Merck Index and the CRC Handbook of Chemistry and Physics.
+The Nizkor Project and other sources have stated that the minimal concentration of Zyklon B to be explosive is 56,000 parts per million, while 300 parts per million is fatal to humans, as is evidenced in The Merck Index and the CRC Handbook of Chemistry and Physics.
 In fact, the Nazis' own documentation stated "Danger of explosion: 75 grams of HCN in 1 cubic meter of air.
 Normal application approx. 8–10 grams per cubic meter, therefore not explosive."

 The Institute for Historical Review publicly offered a reward of $50,000 for verifiable "proof that gas chambers for the purpose of killing human beings existed at or in Auschwitz."
 Mel Mermelstein, a survivor of Auschwitz, submitted his own testimony as proof but it was ignored.
 He then sued IHR in the United States and the case was subsequently settled for $50,000, plus $40,000 in damages for personal suffering.
 The court declared the statement that "Jews were gassed to death at the Auschwitz Concentration Camp in Poland during the summer of 1944" was a fact.

 Victims

 Six million

-The vast majority of scholars, institutions, and Nazi officials estimate between five and six million Jews perished during the Holocaust.
+The vast majority of scholars, institutions, and one Nazi official estimate between five and six million Jews perished during the Holocaust.
 With approximately 4.5 million Jewish victims' names collected by Yad Vashem, numerous documents and archives discovered after the war gave meticulous accounts of the exterminations that took place at the death camps (such as Auschwitz and Treblinka).